Resources for Family & Friends

 There is a lot to do in this area, both on and off-campus.
 If you are visiting and wish to maximize your experience in the area, take a look into internet recommendations in the Adirondack Park.
 Popular spots include visiting the VIC trails and amenities just a mile from campus; visiting Saranac Lake and its charming downtown areas; and visiting the shops in Lake Placid or the Olympic areas there.

-If you’re fixing for a snack, the on-campus College Store has a wide array of treats available from packaged cookies, candies, chips, Ben & Jerry’s ice cream, and frozen meals.
+If you’re looking for a snack, the on-campus Mercantile has a wide array of treats available from packaged cookies, candies, chips, ice cream, and frozen meals.
 The campus Bakery, operated by students in various culinary programs, is available during the semester and sells hand-made treats of a wide variety.
-Their menu varies, but popular snacks include homemade doughnuts, croissants, buffalo chicken pastries, and so much more.
+Their menu varies, but popular snacks include homemade doughnuts, croissants, pastries, and so much more.
 These two establishments accept cash and credit/debit with a $5 minimum purchase.

 Cell Phone Coverage